thehapadev/awesome-women-web3/contributing.md

 -Try to keep entry alphabetized to help with easier reading.

--Feel free to pass this repo on to a dev that inspires you.

 Thank you for all suggestions, and feel free to nominate a dev or tech lead!